xXleowXx/gitlab-charts/doc/charts/registry/index.md

 #### Cluster

-The `redis.rateLimiting` can use a list of host and port to connect to a Redis cluster.
+The `redis.rateLimiting.cluster` property is a list of hosts and ports to connect to a Redis cluster.
 For example:

 ```yaml